Princess Victoria Celebrates her Name Day

 The Name Day celebration began with the Royal Horse Guard sending a horseshoe to both the Crown Princess and Prince Daniel.
 This horseshoe worn by one of the horses apart of the wedding procession on June 19 last year.
 Then, they continued the celebration at the Inner Courtyard of the Royal Palace of Stockholm with a concert performed by the Guards Band of the Dragon.
 They performed the Älvsborgs Regiment March, as a reminder that the Crown Princess is the Duchess of Västergötland.
 Then they played the Queen Victoria Präsentiermarsch and Crown Princess Victoria’s Festive March.

 The concert ended “with a simple tulip” and cheers, followed by the Victoria fanfare when the band sent flowers to the Crown Princess.
-After the concert, the Crown Princess met with some people who had come to take part in the courtship of her name day.Filed under Swedish Royals
+After the concert, the Crown Princess met with some people who had come to take part in the courtship of her name day.Filed under Sweden

-Tagged Crown Princess Victoria, Name Day, Prince Daniel.
+Tagged Crown Princess Victoria of Sweden, Name Day, Prince Daniel of Sweden.